English I/English I Honors

 Prerequisite: Algebra I

 This is a full-year course in Euclidian geometry.
 The course uses a variety of approaches to connect Geometry to Algebra, Trigonometry, Physics, and most importantly to real world situations.
 The course also develops the student’s ability to reason logically, to make conjectures and validate them through proofs, or refute them through counterexamples.
-The course uses technology such as graphing calculators, Geometer’s sketchpad and I-pad applications.
-Topics include points, lines, planes, angles, deductive reasoning, parallel lines and planes, congruent triangles, quadrilaterals, inequalities for triangles, similar polygons, right triangles, circles, area and volume.
+The course uses a variety of technology to ensure students master the curriculum.
+Topics include points, lines, planes, angles, deductive reasoning, parallel lines and planes, congruent triangles, quadrilaterals, inequalities for triangles, similar polygons, right triangles, trigonometry, circles, area and volume.

 Honors level is offered for students wanting to progress at a fast pace and prepare for AP Calculus.